AndreGuerra123/AImunePy/README.md

 # AImunePy
-Simple python webserver for tensorflow modelling.
+Simple python webserver for tensorflow modelling in the Aimune platform.